 WYLIE (1080 KRLD) - The mayor of Wylie, Texas won't apologize for discriminating against women, in the name of religion.

-A recent email revealed he never allows women to lead prayers before city meetings because they are not worthy.
+A recent email revealed he never allows women to lead prayers before city meetings because he believes they are not worthy.

 In the email, Wylie Mayor Eric Hogue gave permission for a missionary group to pray before next week’s city council meeting, but he stipulates he’ll only allow it if young men lead the prayer.